 It has dark green opposite smooth long leaves that change to brilliant flaming red, hence another common name Burning Bush.

 Flowering: During spring, it produces inconspicuous greenish-yellow flowers with four petals.
-They usually are hidden among the expanded foliage.
+They are usually hidden among the expanded foliage.

 Blooms are followed by reddish fruits.
 Fruits are capsules that split to reveal orange fleshy seeds.